squizuk/fbjs-docs/docs/0-getting-started-3-tutorial.md

 ## Step 1: Download FBJS

-1. Download FBJS from [here](https://gitlab.squiz.net/global/lib/raw/master/fbjs/v1/fbjs-stable.js) and place it inside of your repository.
+1. Download FBJS from `global/lib` respository and place it inside of your repository.
 2. Put a script tag with FBJS above your main js script in footer of website.

 Example